tasal9/ZamAI/contribute-:help.md

 --- @return {description}
 ```

-If a function in your lua module should not be documented (internal function, or local function), you should set the doc comment to :
+If a function in your Lua module should not be documented (e.g. internal function or local function), you should set the doc comment to:

 ```
 --- @private